 from The Associated Press, January 23, 2008.

-A wonderful delicate truffle custard to use as a first course or appetizer for your dinner party.
+Use this delicious custard as a either first course or appetizer for your

 Check out Linda's